nsidc/qgreenland/doc/what_is_qgr.md

 GIS data package for Antarctica.

-# What is in the v.1.0.0 QGreenland Download Package?
+# QGreenland Core Download Package

-You will find the following files in the QGreenland data package:
+You will find the following files in the v2.0.0 QGreenland Core data package:
 * Folders containing data layers organized by topic
 * The main **qgreenland.qgs** project file
 * **qgreenland.png** - The official QGreenland logo